aweis89/ai-terminals.nvim/README.md

 This adds a `send_search` helper function that extracts the text lines from the selected items in the picker (typically grep results) and sends them concatenated together to the Aider terminal using `require("ai-terminals").send`.
 An `aider_search` action is defined to use this helper, and a keymap (`<leader><space>s`) is added to the `grep` source to trigger this action.

 💡 **Tip:** You can use `<Tab>` in the Snacks picker to select multiple items (files or grep lines) one by one, or `<C-a>` (Control-A) to select *all* visible items.
 When you then use the `aider_add` or `aider_search` keymaps, all selected items will be sent to Aider at once!

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Please feel free to check the [issues page](https://github.com/aweis89/ai-terminals.nvim/issues).

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.